DebarghoGhosh/ownCloud-quickstart/README.md

 To start using the ownCloud desktop client for Windows, Mac OS and Linux download the respective desktop client from [here](https://owncloud.com/desktop-app/).
 For Linux users installation steps depend on the specific distribution.
 For more details click [here](https://software.opensuse.org/download/package?project=isv:ownCloud:desktop&package=owncloud-client).

-In this guide we will see how to install the desktop client using the installation wizard.
-Follow the steps given below:
+In this guide we will see how to install the desktop client using the installation wizard by executing the following steps:

 1. After downloading run the wizard.
 Enter the URL the server of your ownCloud and click Next as shown below:<br/><br/> ![alt_text](assets/image11.png "image_tooltip")
 2. Enter the login credentials, and click Next as shown below:<br/><br/> ![alt_text](assets/image12.png "image_tooltip")